citp/privacy-policy-historical/k/ki/kit/kitepackaging.co.uk.md

-> *The following text is extracted and transformed from the kitepackaging.co.uk privacy policy that was archived on 2013-09-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130909235856id_/http%3A//www.kitepackaging.co.uk/sitepage/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kitepackaging.co.uk privacy policy that was archived on 2014-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626170809id_/http%3A//www.kitepackaging.co.uk/scp/help-and-guides/privacy) for the most accurate reproduction.*

-# Privacy Policy at Kite Packaging
+# Privacy and Cookie Policy | Kite Packaging

 Based in England, our principal activity is online packaging distribution, through our web site at  [www.kitepackaging.co.uk](http://www.kitepackaging.co.uk/).
 This privacy policy sets out how Kite Packaging uses and protects any information that you give Kite Packaging when you use our website.